MWL91/behat-presentation/README.md

 class FeatureContext extends MinkContext implements Context
 ```

-Now, when we run `vendor/bin/behat`, Bahat will tell us, that we have No scenarios and No stepss - time to create one.
+Now, when we run `vendor/bin/behat`, Bahat will tell us, that we don't have any scenarios and steps - time to create one.

 ### *Stage 2.1* - Writing first feature